MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/right-sizing-initial-deployment.md

 - Saved WAN/LAN bandwidth: Multiply the number of managed devices by 0.25 gigabytes by the number of language packs excluded.
 - Required internet bandwidth: Multiply the sum of the install count for excluded language packs by 0.25 gigabytes

-For the above table, it would look like this:
+For the above table, it could look like this:

 ![Table showing the savings per language pack combination](../images/Lean6-Rightsize_4.png)

-Multiply this number by 250 megabytes to get a rough count on how much data needs to be downloaded from the internet.
-Multiply the number of all managed devices by 250 megabytes to understand how much on-premises network traffic is saved.

 Decide which language packs you want to include and note them down.
-In the above example, we would go with the top eight language packs: nl-nl, fr-fr, pt-br, es-es, it-it, de-de, pl-pl and ru-ru.

 ### Adjust your Configuration Manager application

 The next step is to craft a deployment package which includes the selected language packs and allows devices to fall back to Office CDN for missing content.

-1. Make sure, that the account (user or SYSTEM) used to install the apps can connect to the internet.
+1. Make sure, that the account (user or SYSTEM) used to install Microsoft 365 Apps can connect to the internet [as documented](https://docs.microsoft.com/Office365/Enterprise/urls-and-ip-address-ranges#microsoft-365-common-and-office-online).
 2. Launch your Configuration Manager, navigate to **Software Library**, open the **Office 365 Client Management** node, and launch the **Office 365 Installer** wizard.
 3. Click through the wizard and make sure to select all the languages you want to include.
 4. Once the wizard has finished its work, we must adjust the configuration file to allow Office CDN fallback and instruct the setup engine to dynamically determine which languages to install instead of hard coding them.
 Navigate to your content source folder and open the configuration.xml in an editor.